 - Adopting new methods of knowledge sharing based on more proactive involvement of Task participants and new online webinar and meeting tools;

-- Greater emphasis on maximising the value of the Task outputs through engagement of end users and broad systems thinking;
+- Greater emphasis on maximizing the value of the Task outputs through the engagement of end-users and broad systems thinking;

 - Exploration of increasing the Task’s reach to developing countries;

 Continued expansion of international collaboration and knowledge transfer including linking to efforts by other groups involved in wind energy.
-Such groups may include, but are not limited to, Renewable Grid Initiative (RGI.org), European Technology & Innovation Platform (ETIP) on Wind Energy & EWEA/Wise Power, Wind 2050 Research Group and European Academy of Wind Energy.
+Such groups may include but are not limited to, the Renewable Grid Initiative (RGI.org), European Technology & Innovation Platform (ETIP) on Wind Energy & EWEA/Wise Power, Wind 2050 Research Group, and European Academy of Wind Energy.

-Dissemination of research, information and recommendations to government, regulatory bodies, along with the research, wind development, and environmental communities, through a webinar series, development of one page fact sheets and summaries of pertinent research findings, slide decks of relevant information, and other direct outreach approaches.
+Dissemination of research, information, and recommendations to government, and regulatory bodies, along with the research, wind development, and environmental communities, through a webinar series, development of one-page fact sheets and summaries of pertinent research findings, slide decks of relevant information, and other direct outreach approaches.

-Continued enhancement and maintenance of Task 28 website (on new IEA Wind platform) to facilitate easy access to existing literature and relevant information on social acceptance of wind development relevant to stakeholders such as researchers, wind developer, host communities, regulators and opinion leaders.
+Continued enhancement and maintenance of Task 28 website (on the new IEA Wind platform) to facilitate easy access to existing literature and relevant information on social acceptance of wind development relevant to stakeholders such as researchers, wind developers, host communities, regulators, and opinion leaders.

-Continued development and publication of briefing papers that advance the understanding on central issues concerning social acceptance of wind energy.
+Continued development and publication of briefing papers that advance the understanding of central issues concerning the social acceptance of wind energy.